nuisance-07/yolo-new/README.md

 # Yolo E-Commerce Application

 ## Overview
 This project is a full-stack e-commerce application built with the MERN stack (MongoDB, Express.js, React, Node.js).
-It is containerized using Docker to enable microservices, with a custom bridge network and persistent MongoDB storage for the "Add Product" functionality.
+It is containerized using Docker with microservices, a custom bridge network, and persistent MongoDB storage for the "Add Product" functionality.

 ## Requirements
 - Docker[](https://docs.docker.com/engine/install/) with docker-compose plugin.